monocle-h2020/low_cost_sensor_support_package/README.md

 D2.5 Support package for MONOCLE Low Cost Sensors (readme)

 ## Introduction
+This readme acts as a reference for the Low Cost Sensor support software and / or documentation.
+Both software and documentation are still into development, so the contents of this file can and will change

 ## SPECTACLE / iSPEX

 ### General description

 ### Repositories
 iSPEX 2 repository (Python)